-Both Dr Tipa and Mandy Home regard the Waitaki as their whakapapa river, the river they sing to on the marae.
+Dr Boubée believes a combination of factors is responsible for the Both Dr Tipa and Mandy Home regard the Waitaki as their whakadecline in elvers returning to New Zealand waters, especially longfin papa river, the river they sing to on the marae. elvers.